common adverse reactions of crazy meds

 2 Yes, they are named after the Amanita muscaria mushroom.

-3 See the bibliography page for sources in addition to anecdotal evidence (i.e. what I read on teh Interwebs).
+3 Based upon data from all of the books and many of papers cited in this article, in addition to anecdotal evidence (i.e. what I read on teh Interwebs).
 The data from the papers cited and the anecdotal evidence I get, even from non-drug-forum sources, are overwhelmingly from women.
 Men barely outnumber women complaining about sex problems (anyone surprised?) and movement disorders, but more women complain about hair thinning and hair loss than men do.

 4 At least that I know of and most researchers agree on.
 Antagonism of the muscarinic M3 receptor is included in the group by some researchers and is part of the reason why smoking keeps some people skinny.
 I'm not to sure about it.